Business, employee, office

 • Engagement

-We live in a world where public trust in institutions is declining.
-The absence of trust undermines social cohesion and creates social and economic instability.
-It is incumbent on socially responsible corporations to contribute to rebuilding trust.
+It is incumbent on socially responsible corporations to contribute to building trust, supporting social cohesion and creating social and economic stability.
 A key means of doing this is through transparency and disclosure, including making it clear how an organisation contributes to society, enabling people to have access to accurate information to inform their own views on issues.
+We support the public disclosure of country-by-country reports containing detailed quantitative data, such as revenue from related and unrelated parties, profit/(loss) before tax, effective tax rate and number of employees for each country in which a subsidiary entity is a tax resident.

 Economic transparency is not our only focus.
 We have a strong record of supporting robust public reporting on climate change issues.
 We were one of the first companies to report in accordance with the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures in our Annual Reports.